GlareDB/glaredb.github.io/_glaredb/hybrid-execution.md

 # Hybrid execution

-Connecting to a Cloud deployment through the [Python Library] or [CLI] enables hybrid execution of SQL queries.
-With hybrid execution, queries utilize the resources of both your local machine and the Cloud so that you can `SELECT` and `JOIN` data across your Cloud deployment and your local file system.
+Connecting to [GlareDB Cloud] through the [Python Library], [Node.js Library] or [CLI] enables hybrid execution of SQL queries.
+With hybrid execution, queries utilize the resources of both your local machine and the Cloud so that you can `SELECT` and `JOIN` data across [GlareDB Cloud] and your local file system.

 Let's take a look at the following query: